 For Aspiring Authors

 I’m so glad you dropped by here.
-This page is very new, having a start date of January 2012, so it’s a work in progress.
+This page is a work in progress.
 If you have a general writing question that isn’t listed below, I’d like for you to send it to me by visiting my Contact Cindy page.

 Here are some commonly asked questions: